East Frisian Tea and the Famous Ostfriesentee Ceremony

 Also, by not stirring, you can stretch that Kluntje to last for a few cups of tea (Ostfriesen people can be rather thrifty).

-As I mentioned before this tea is not drunk out of a mug or paper cup.
-To fully appreciate the flavor, you must drink it from a tea cup, preferably a porcelain one.
+As I mentioned, this tea is not drunk from a mug or paper cup.
+To fully appreciate the flavor, you must drink it from a teacup, preferably a porcelain one.
 Fortunately, the Dutch East India Company also imported the proper drinking vessels.
-Still, by the early 1700s, Johann Friedrich Böttger figured out how to make porcelain in Germany, and before long, tea pots were being manufactured in Dresden, Germany.
-The Ostfriesen were particularly fond on the Blau Dresmer that we see everywhere now.
+Still, by the early 1700s, Johann Friedrich Böttger figured out how to make porcelain in Germany, and before long, teapots were being manufactured in Dresden, Germany.
+The Ostfriesen were particularly fond of the Blau Dresmer that we see everywhere now.

-Also important were the tea scoops scoops and tongs for Kluntje.
+The tea scoops and tongs for Kluntje were also important.
 Tea eggs and sieves came along later.
-(At home, I use a tea egg for my loose tea… mostly because my mother always did).
+(At home, I use a tea egg for my loose tea—mostly because my mother always did.)
 You can even get a special sponge to hang around the teapot spout to catch the drips.

 Ready to Make East Frisian Tea at home?